LibreWeb/LibreWeb-Browser/README.md

 I was inspired by Douglas Engelbart, Tim Berners-Lee and Ted Nelson as well as projects like IPFS, Jekyll, ARPANET, and more.

-*Note:* Project is still in Alpha phase!
+*Note:* Project is still in development!

 ## Download